Caregiver

 Helping Caregivers through Education

-In partnership with the Area Agency on Aging 1B the Frenchtown Center for Active Adults has offers this program.
+In partnership with the Area Agency on Aging 1B, the Frenchtown Center for Active Adults has offered this program.
 Classes meet once a week for 6 weeks.
-Each class is an hour and 30 minutes long.
-While the caregiver attends classes the love one enjoys the benefit of the Dementia Adult Day program.
-Even though the program is always available for a visit, the class provides a wonderful opportunity for both the caregiver and their loved one to experience the program firsthand.
+Each class lasts 1 hour and 30 minutes.
+While the caregiver attends classes, the loved one benefits from the Adult Day Services program.
+Even though the program is always available for a visit, the class offers a wonderful opportunity for both the caregiver and their loved one to experience it firsthand.

 Here is just a few of the tools the class provides, and the caregiver can use right away.